-What you get is several anatomical figures laid out in black and white with the relevant muscle groups you need to target listed below.
+You get several anatomical figures laid out in black and white with the relevant muscle groups you need to target listed below.

-This method of learning has traditionally been effective with kids, but science is revealing that the visual centers for information gathering and visual based learning remain the most active forms of knowledge retention, even into late adulthood.
+This learning method has traditionally been effective with kids.
+Still, science is revealing that the visual centers for information gathering and visual-based learning remain the most active forms of knowledge retention, even into late adulthood.

-That’s why I advise my learners to go through the written material first before doing the audio guide.
+That’s why I advise my learners to review the written material before doing the audio guide.

-In the case of the coloring book, you’re not only engaging your visual learning, but also performing a creative task.
+In the case of the coloring book, you’re engaging your visual learning and performing a creative task.
 This is a major advantage when learning, and most of my students agree that anatomy got a WHOLE LOT easier with this.

 The best way to fully take advantage of the muscle coloring book is by going thoroughly through the textbook, finding all the anatomy and musculoskeletal sections, then nailing these in the study guide.

-I find that way, the coloring book becomes a powerful tool in cementing knowledge.
-If done the other way round, students find its not that effective.
+I find that way; the coloring book becomes a powerful tool in cementing knowledge.
+If done the other way around, students find it ineffective.

 The book goes through all major muscle groups and presents both a front and rear view of a human figure.

-It’s pretty useful once you’ve paid attention to the other relevant material and textbook.
+It’s pretty useful after reading the other relevant material and textbook.

-One addition I would like to see is a skeleton coloring books, and even one with the various organ systems.
+One addition I would like to see is a skeleton coloring book and even one with the various organ systems.
 Both these aspects play significant roles in the NASM knowledge resources.

 Learning digestion or different joint systems in this way would be amazing.

-I would also like to see a more interactive/digital version of the book where you don’t have to rely on a new page for each muscle colouring exercise.
-You can simply refresh and start with a new muscle group.
+I would also like to see a more interactive/digital version of the book where you don’t have to rely on a new page for each muscle coloring exercise.
+You can refresh and start with a new muscle group.

-It would also be great to incorporate some challenge aspect to the book (in an interactive digital format) where there would be time elements or a wrong answer limit.
+It would also be great to incorporate some challenging aspects to the book (in an interactive digital format) where there would be time elements or a wrong answer limit.

-By incorporating challenge and reward mechanics into the book tasks, learning will be more effective.
-Overall its very cool innovation to help amplify your learning.
+Incorporating challenge and reward mechanics into the book tasks will make learning more effective.
+Overall it’s a very cool innovation to help amplify your learning.
 Talk about muscle memory.

 99% Pass Guarantee